theriftlab/immanuel-python/README.md

 ## Quick Start

-You can get started generating natal chart data in minutes.
+You can get started with a natal chart data in minutes.
 Simply install Immanuel:

 ```bash
 pip install immanuel
 ```

-Once you've imported Immanuel's chart classes you will need to generate a chart subject from a date & coordinates, then pass it to the Natal class:
+Once you've imported Immanuel's chart classes you will need to construct a chart subject from a date & coordinates, then pass it to the Natal class.
+The date can be an ISO-formatted string, or a Python datetime instance.
+Coordinates can be strings formatted as in the example, or decimals.

 ```python
 from immanuel import charts